TotallySly/003.-OWN-PROJECT--hangman--python/README.md

 - Understand the game with ease.
 - Option to chose the level of difficulty level of the game.
-- Easy to user and navigate.
+- Easy to use and navigate.

 ***